-- Applications and proof of the admission requirements must be submitted to be included in selection. - Applications will be reviewed on a continuous basis. - There will be 24 seats offered for the fall intake and 24 seats offered in the winter intake.
+- Applications and proof of the admission requirements (transcripts and/or anticipated final grades) must be submitted to be included in selection. - Applications will be reviewed on a continuous basis. - There will be 32 seats offered in each intake.

 - Qualified applicants will be academically ranked based on admission requirements.
 Seats will be offered accordingly. - Failure to meet anticipated final grades will result in offers being rescinded.